 - Scan the sides of the road for potential hazards

 If you are in a bad mood when you are about to drive, recognize that you need to calm down first.
-Take a short walk or meditate for a few minutes.
+Take a short walk or meditate for a few minutes before turning that key in the ignition.

 Don’t drive when you are overly tired.
 You will make mistakes and those could have major consequences.